wso2/docs-ei/en/ballerina-integrator/docs/learn/integration-tutorials/routing-requests-based-on-message-content/README.md

----
-title: Routing Requests Based on Message Content
+# Routing Requests Based on Message Content
----

 In the [Sending a Simple Message to a Service](../../sending-a-simple-message-to-a-service/sending-a-simple-message-to-a-service/) tutorial, we routed a simple message to a single endpoint in the backend service.
 In this tutorial, we are building a service that can route a message to the relevant endpoint in backend,